jjbailey/ubuntu-autoinstall/README.md

 ### Build

-The `create-iso.sh` script downloads a version of the Ubuntu 22.04 ISO, extracts the contents, adds a cloud-config with meta-data.yml, user-data.yml, and a grub.cfg entry.
+The `create-iso.sh` script downloads a version of the Ubuntu LTS ISO, extracts the contents, adds a cloud-config with meta-data.yml, user-data.yml, and a grub.cfg entry.
 The script then creates a new, bootable ISO.

 To build an ISO: